-Stanicic helped the team to a 25-7 record a year ago and the CWPA Southern Division title and an appearance in the CWPA Eastern title game for the sixth straight year during the 2010 season.
+Stanicic assisted the team to a 25-7 record four years ago and the CWPA Southern Division title and an appearance in the CWPA Eastern title game for the sixth straight year during the 2010 season.
 Five years ago, Stanicic helped the team to a 22-9 record and the CWPA regular-season co- championship and tournament title.

 After immigrating to the United States, he briefly volunteered as a coach for the Fordham University men's water polo team.
 After relocating to Annapolis, Stanicic joined the Naval Academy Aquatics Club as a coach.
 He also volunteered with the men's varsity team as an assistant coach, particularly in 1988, helping the Mids to win the Eastern Championship and participate at the NCAA Tournament.

 He continued in his role as volunteer coach with varying degrees of engagement.
 Since 1988, coaching the Navy goalkeepers has been his specialty, producing a number of All-East and All-American selectees.
-Throughout the years following 1988, Stanicic continued to work with the Naval Academy Aquatic Club and led both men's and women's teams to several national championships including the Women's Open in 1999 and multiple-age group titles in 20 and under, 18 and under, 16 and under and 14 and under competitions.
+Throughout the years following 1988, Stanicic continued to work with the Naval Academy Aquatic Club and led both men's and women's teams to 14 national championships including the Women's Open in 1999 and multiple-age group titles in 20 and under, 18 and under, 16 and under and 14 and under competitions.

 He earned a bachelor's degree at the University of Split at Zadar, Croatia, in 1981.

-Mladen and his wife, Miriam, are the parents of Maro (31) and Blaise (24).
+Mladen and his wife, Miriam, are the parents of Maro (35) and Blaise (28).
 Miriam serves as the USNA Director of Community Relations.